What Are the Challenges We Face?

 A key component of our work has been measuring the extent and severity of the drug and alcohol problems here in the County.
 We fund surveys to identify our current baseline with regards to alcohol and drug consumption and purchasing patterns.

-In the most recent Youth Behavior Risk Survey of high school students, we found:
+In a recent Youth Behavior Risk Survey of high school students, we found:

 - Most Sullivan County teenagers don’t use drugs or alcohol.